Vindici-Co/3Dvation-SocialMediaApp/README.md

 8. REACT_APP_MEASUREMENT_ID =(Firebase measurment ID)

 ## Running the Project
+ # starting the server
-1. inside of /server run command npm run dev
+ 1. cd inside of /server run command npm run dev
-2. frontend will start on localhost:3000 and Backend will start on localhost:5000
+ 2. wait to see db connected in console. (if this does not appear your ENV keys may be incorrect or if using Auroura check inboud connection rules)

+ # starting the client
+ 1. In client/src/setupProxy, set the target to be the location of the server (for example if you set server port to 5000, use http://localhost:5000)
+ 1. cd into /client and run npm start